angch/multibot/README.md

-# discordbot
+# multibot

-A multiplatform Bot on Discord, Slack, Telegram and IRC) for fun and play. "discordbot" is a legacy name.
+A multiplatform Bot on Discord, Slack, Telegram and IRC) for fun and play.
+It was called "discordbot" before.

 ## Stuff to try